-If it is not feasible to provide separate exhaust ducts for each dryer, ducts for individual dryers may be channeled into a common main duct.
-Each dryer is provided with a back draft damper.
-The individual ducts should enter the bottom or side of the main duct at an angle not more than 45° in the direction of the airflow.
+If it is not feasible to provide separate exhaust ducts for each dryer, ducts from individual dryers may be channeled into a "common main duct."
+The individual ducts should enter the bottom or side of the main duct at an angle not more than 45° in the direction of airflow and should be spaced at least 38-1/4" (97.2 cm) apart.
+The main duct should be tapered, with the diameter increasing before each individual duct (10-inch [25.4 cm] minimum) is added.

-The main common duct may be any shape so long as the minimum cross-sectional area is provided.
-The main duct should be tapered with the diameter increasing before each individual 8-inch (20.32 cm) duct is added (refer to Illus.
-C for Horizontal Venting and Illus.
-D for Vertical Venting).